Menu Close

 When he spoke, his voice seemed to have come from only a few meters away.
 How was it possible that he and his dining partner(s) didn’t make any sound throughout their meal?
 If we could hear the clapping sounds of the waiters as they walked around the room, surely we would have heard something from the table next to us?

 I wondered if it had been a gimmick to make us think there were other customers when in fact it had been just the two of us all along.
-But why would they do that?
 The dining experience was shrouded in so much mystery.
 Maybe the darkness had overstimulated my mind.

 Once done with the last course, we alerted our waiter who then led us out of the room.
 We were greeted again by the bartender, and taken to a table outside, where we were given the menu of what we had just eaten.